-Bake for 10 to 15 minutes, but as I explained, their thickness will decide the correct timing for baking.
-So you have to check after 10 minutes, and if your salmon is not done yet, can you cook longer (for 3 to 5 minutes).
+Bake for 20 to 25 minutes, but as I explained, their thickness will decide the correct timing for baking.
+So you have to check after 10 minutes, and if your salmon is not done yet, you can cook longer (for 3 to 5 minutes).

 During the waiting time, you can prepare some side dishes to serve with salmon.
 I know, salmon is already tasty on its own, but you’ll need some accompaniments to round out the meal.
 So how about utilizing the waiting time to whip up something nice to go with your main dish?